Skip to main content

 Additives

 Having a more luxurious experience during bath time does help us relax.
 Some rose petals and a few drops of essential oils seem harmless enough.
-Although, before adding anything, check first with yourself.
+However, before adding anything, check first with yourself.

 If you have a flaring skin condition like eczema, an Epsom salt bath lowers your discomfort.
 As for essential oils, some kinds might make the flare-up worse.
 Allergic reactions do happen.
 Do a spot test or ask your doctor first before adding all the additives you want in your bath water.